Minions (film): Theatrical

 Minions debuted at the Odeon Leicester Square in London on June 11, 2015, followed by a premiere on June 27, at the Shrine Auditorium in Los Angeles.
-The film was initially scheduled for release on December 19, 2014, but was postponed to July 10, 2015.
+The film was initially scheduled for release on December 19, 2014, but on September 20, 2013, it was postponed to July 10, 2015.
 This shift was reportedly made in response to Universal's satisfaction with the successful release of Despicable Me 2 (2013) and desire to exploit fully the merchandising potential of Minions.

 Home media

 Universal Pictures Home Entertainment released Minions for digital download on November 24, 2015, and on Blu-ray and DVD on December 8.
 Physical copies contain behind-the-scenes featurettes; a deleted scene; an interactive world map; short films Cro Minion, Competition, and Binky Nelson Unpacified; and a trailer of The Secret Life of Pets (2016).
 Minions was the best-selling home-video release of December.
 Blu-ray accounted for 67 percent of its sales, along with the home-media release of Ant-Man.
 By the end of 2015, the physical release had grossed about $95.7 million.
-A 4K Ultra HD Blu-ray version was released in 2017.
+A 4K Ultra HD Blu-ray version was released on September 5, 2017.